ppedrokkk/DiscordOrOtherSomething/themes/brega theme/README.md

 # inspirado no famoso cantor brasileiro Leno Brega, resolvi fazer esse tema para BetterDiscord e outros client./inspired by the famous Brazilian singer Leno Brega, I decided to make this theme for BetterDiscord and other clients.

-# esse tema tem duas versões, com cada uma com cada um tendo uma diferença simples./This theme has two versions, with each having a simple difference.
+# esse tema tem duas versões, com cada um tendo uma diferença simples./This theme has two versions, with each having a simple difference.

 # bregatheme.theme.css
 ![Captura de tela 2024-08-16 102815](https://github.com/user-attachments/assets/00c803b9-05c0-4843-bdab-64825a75a765)